Skip to content Skip to footer navigation

 It's always worth doing your research – the most expensive product isn't always the best.

-"In our recent review of stand mixers, where we score models based on their performance and how easy they are to use, a stand mixer from Kogan that costs $109 scored just one percentage point less than a $749 Kitchenaid Mixer," says CHOICE kitchen expert Fiona Mair.
+"In our recent review of stand mixers, where we score models based on their performance and how easy they are to use, a stand mixer from Breville that costs $279 scored the same as a $999 Kitchenaid Mixer," says CHOICE kitchen expert Fiona Mair.

 "Checking CHOICE reviews before you buy may reveal a cheaper brand that performs well that you may not have considered before."